 You can choose employee-only or family coverage.
 With the family option, your spouse would be covered for 50% of the face value of your coverage and your children would be covered for 10% of the face value.

-Dependent life insurance is offered through Assurity during open enrollment.
-You may choose $10,000 without answering health questions.
-You will need to complete the health questionnaire to enroll in the $20,000 or $50,000 levels.
+Dependent life insurance is offered through Assurityy during open enrollment.
+You may choose $10,000 or $20,000 without answering health questions.
+You will need to complete the health questionnaire to enroll in the $50,000 level.

 During annual enrollment you may add your spouse or increase the level of insurance.
 You will need to submit the health questionnaire for underwriting.

-Long-term care insurance is offered through CNA and covers traditional nursing home care in addition to added services such as adult day care, assisted living facility care, rehab care and respite care.
+Long-term care insurance is offered through Genworth and covers traditional nursing home care in addition to added services such as adult day care, assisted living facility care, rehab care and respite care.

 Employees can choose between a $100, $150 or a $200 daily room benefit.